-You will choose three subjects which you will study through to full A-level status in the summer of 2022.
+You will choose three subjects which you will study through to full A-level status in the summer of 2024.
 Students may choose one of their A-level courses from those offered at our partner MAT schools.
 You will also be expected to follow another academic option.
-This may be Further Maths, the EPQ or a range of other courses (some yet to be finalised).
+This may be Further Maths, the EPQ or a range of other courses.

 The options blocks will then be devised once applicants have made their options.
-Therefore, it is possible that in some unusual cases that a certain subject combination may not be possible.
+Therefore, it is possible that, in some unusual cases, a certain subject combination may not be possible.
 We will advise you if this is the case.
-Our partnerships within the Mercian Multi-Academy Trust, and in particular with Queen Mary's High School, mean that in A-Level subjects where we may become over-subscribed, we may still be able to offer you a place studying that subject at another location.
-There are currently over 50 sixth form students studying an A Level at another school in the Mercian Trust and we expect this number to grow in the future.
+Our partnerships within the Mercian Multi-Academy Trust, mean that in A-Level subjects where we may become over-subscribed, we may still be able to offer you a place studying that subject at another location.
+There are currently over 30 sixth form students studying an A Level at another school in the Mercian Trust and we expect this number to grow in the future.

 We will also expect that you take on an element of mentoring or volunteering during your time in the sixth form.
-This may be within the School (such as a STEM ambassador working with younger students) or with a range of our partners (such as Walsall Studio School or a local care home).
+This may be within the School (such as a STEM ambassador working with younger students) or with a range of our partners (such as other schools or local care homes).